clear-street/docs/sftp.md

 #### Trade Confirmations

 Daily trade confirmations are delivered to the `confirms` directory under every day where trades were done.
+These files are only created at an account level.
 These confirms are in PDF human readable format and are not expected to be machine readable.
 There is a trade confirm generated per account for each day where trades were made.
 The file has the following naming convention:

 ```
 {Date in YYYMM Format}_{Identifier_Name}_confirm_{SHA256 Hash of the data}.csv